russelljjarvis/ScienceAccess/Documentation/paper.md

 | [Post-Modern Essay Generator](http://www.elsewhere.org/journal/pomo/)           | 16.5   | generates output consisting of sentences that obey the rules of written English, but without restraints on the semantic conceptual references   |
 | [Art Corpus](https://www.aber.ac.uk/en/cs/research/cb/projects/art/art-corpus/) | 18.68  | library of scientific papers published in The Royal Society of Chemistry |

-The mined text is compared against the ART Corpus as a side-by-side boxplot of readability scores, as well as data points of each individual readability score.
-This allows the user to easily review the readability of their work with regard to the ART Corpus.
+The mined text is compared against the ART Corpus and the collection derived from “the Readability of Science is Declining over time” as a side-by-side boxplot of readability scores, as well as data points of each individual readability score.
+This allows the user to easily review the readability of their work with regard to these other sources of scientific text.

 Sentiment is also calculated to see overall how positive or negative the text scores are and to cross validate the overall approach.
 It is expected that science papers should have high objectivity and thus low sentiment polarity.
-Lastly, a word cloud is generated that shows the most commonly used words in the mined text.
+Lastly, two word clouds are generated that show the most commonly used words and the largest words found in the mined text.

 ### Scientific Application
 This work belongs to an emerging scientific discipline that seeks to quantify and understand scientific writing scientifically.
 Readability metrics have improved in robustness since the publication of the document "the Readability of Science is Declining over Time"[@Plavén-Sigray:2017].
 The data set obtained from the Readability of Science is Declininig over Time[@Plavén-Sigray:2017] used a custom implementation of the Flesch reading grade metric, which sometimes yielded negative results, and may have under reported very high readability results.
 Given the availability of newer more robust readability metrics, it is important to test and calibrate the newer readability metrics against current scientific documents.
 Text-stats standard obtains a readability metric by averaging over 9 different readability metrics.
 The presence of frequency word clouds, and large word word-clouds, and hard passages make it possible to sanity check the text-stat metrics as applied to scientific documents.
 Word clouds act to validate higher readability metrics.
 Without the word clouds reading grades of >60 might give cause for doubt.